Marie-R-Kot/Action_potential_simulation/README.md

 Mathematical model of action potential propagation with a study of the possibility of changing the potential amplitude under the influence of calcium influx

 ### Physics
 Information in our nerve system is transmitted by electric impulses - action potential - from one axon to another.
 Experiments show that calcium influx may cause changes in membrane potential.
-We use mathemtical model on base of cabel equation to explore the influence of shunting part with calcium on action potential propogation
+We use mathematical model on base of cable equation to explore the influence of shunting part with calcium on action potential propagation
-The cabel equation
+The cable equation
 ```math
  \frac{\partial V }{\partial t} = \frac{1}{2r_i}\frac{\partial^2 V}{\partial t^2} - I_a - s(x, t)(V - V_s)
 ```